 Dental assistants handle a wide range of duties and responsibilities, such as scheduling appointments and assisting with patient care.
 Exact job duties and responsibilities for dental assistants vary depending on where they work and what kind of training they have.
 In general, dental assistants work alongside dentists and dental hygienists throughout the day.
 Some of the tasks they handle as part of their workload could include the following:

 Dental assistants with specialized training and certification can perform additional tasks, such as taking X-rays, applying sealants, applying fluoride treatment, or administering topical anesthetics.

 Dental assistants mainly work in dental offices.
-In fact, the Bureau of Labor Statistics (BLS) shows that dental offices employ 90 percent of dental assistants.
+In fact, the Bureau of Labor Statistics (BLS) shows that dental offices employ 90% of dental assistants.
 A much smaller number of dental assistants work in other healthcare environments.
-Roughly two percent work in physicians’ offices, and another two percent work in government settings, according to BLS.
+Roughly 2% work in physicians’ offices, and another 2% work in government settings, according to BLS.
 Some of the places dental assistants can work include: